 *Prices for special events and programs may vary.

 The first floor is handicap accessible and the second floor is accessible by stairs.
 A short video of the upstairs area is available.

 Groups of ten or more can schedule a tour of the Meeker Home Museum.
 The museum is located between Cheyenne, WY, and Denver, CO, making it the perfect destination for your next group tour or field trip.
 Whether you’re planning a day or an overnight trip, our museum offers great educational and entertainment opportunities.
 Let us help customize your next tour experience in Greeley.Request Information

 An Intriguing History

 In October 1869, Nathan Cook Meeker visited the Colorado Territory and other western states on a reporting assignment.
 He was impressed with the spectacular beauty and natural resources of Colorado.
-Land was plentiful and government land was available under the Homestead Act of 1862.
 Before he returned east, Meeker was dreaming of a new home in the American West.